gamemachine/tachyon-networking/README.md

 Nacks are only sent once per frame/update.
 Here I borrowed [Glen Fiedler's approach](https://gafferongames.com/post/reliable_ordered_messages/) and encode nacks using bit flags.
 I walk the receive window back to front and create a nack message for every 32 sequence numbers, and then pack all of those into a varint encoded packet.
 So it's quite space efficient.
 The only down side to this approach is it's a single nack packet per frame, so those nack messages themselves can get lost.
 But with such a large receive window it's still quite resilient even with heavy packet loss.

+So worst case there are 512 nacks.
+32 nack messages * 6 bytes each = 96 bytes, but those are varint encoded so something less then 96.
+Those are all in a single packet with it's own 4 byte header.
+Plus IP/UDP headers.

 ## Fragmentation
 Fragments are individually reliable.
 Each one is sent as a separate sequenced message.
 So larger messages work fairly well here.